 Rhythm in Music

 Take your right hand and put it over your heart.
 With your left hand, tap your leg to the rhythm of your heart.
 Now, hopefully you have a steady recurring pulse known as your “heart beat”.
-If the beat that you’re tapping out on your leg is not steady, then turn this off, get in the car and geat to the hospital.
+If the beat that you’re tapping out on your leg is not steady, then turn this off, get in the car and get to the hospital.
 You might have a problem.
 OK then!
-Just kidding, but your heart beats continuously the same pattern minute after minute, day after day, year after year.
+Just kidding!
+But, your heart beats continuously the same pattern minute after minute, day after day, year after year.

 Another example of the beat being a steady recurring pulse is obvious if you have a watch or clock that ticks the seconds away.
 Listen to that if you can.
 If you notice, there are 60 ticks in one minute of time.
 A steady recurring pulse.